FAQ

 What is YT2Text?

 YT2Text is a SaaS platform and REST API that converts YouTube videos into structured text documents, including full transcripts and AI-powered summaries.
 The service extracts captions from any public YouTube video with available subtitles, then processes the content through five distinct AI summary modes: TL;DR, Detailed, Study Notes, Timestamped, and Key Insights.
-YT2Text supports transcript extraction in nine or more languages and exports results in multiple formats including Markdown, JSON, HTML, CSV, and plain text.
 Developers integrate via the public REST API at

 https://api.yt2text.cc/api/v1

 , while non-technical users access the same capabilities through the web application at yt2text.cc.
 The platform handles video processing asynchronously, returning structured data that teams can feed into content pipelines, research workflows, educational tools, and accessibility systems.
-Pro plan users also get batch processing, webhook notifications, custom prompts, and infographic generation.
+Pro plan users also get batch processing, webhook notifications, custom prompts, infographic generation, AI chat, and PDF export.
 See Getting Started for a quickstart walkthrough.

 What summary modes does YT2Text offer?